Skip to main contentSkip to footer

 High Interest Burden

-• Balances are growing faster than people can pay.
+• Balances are growing faster than people can repay them

-• Many borrowers only cover the interest each month.
+• Many borrowers only cover the minimum interest each month

-• Monthly expenses are becoming harder to manage.
+• Monthly expenses are becoming harder to absorb

-• High rates are pushing more people toward bankruptcy
+• High rates are pushing more people toward filing for bankruptcy

 How Are These Trends Shaping The Biggest Legal Industry Challenges?

-These trends are creating big problems for law firms.
-More bankruptcies and higher debts mean attorneys have more cases, more documents, and strict deadlines.
-All of this cannot be taken care of without extra help.
-The biggest legal industry challenge is exposing how much pressure daily workflows can really take.
+These trends are creating serious operational problems for law firms.
+More bankruptcy filings 2026 means more cases, more documents, and stricter deadlines arriving simultaneously.
+The biggest legal industry challenge is how much pressure daily workflows can realistically absorb before quality begins to break down.

-• Confusion about what motions or notices need to be prepared for each case.
+• Confusion about which motions or notices need to be prepared per case

-• Backlogs in petitions, motions, and notices filings.
+• Backlogs in petitions, motions, and notice filings building week over week

 Time Pressure

-Deadlines in bankruptcy cases are strict and start soon after filing.
-For example, the meeting with creditors usually happens about 20–40 days after the petition is filed, and other key steps must be completed on time or the case can be delayed or dismissed.
-This adds real-time pressure for attorneys.
+Deadlines in bankruptcy cases begin almost immediately after filing.
+The meeting with creditors typically happens 20-40 days after the petition is filed, and other key steps must be completed on schedule or the case risks delay or dismissal.
+Attorneys managing large caseloads have very little margin for administrative delay.

 Error Risk